 - Phone Whale Release and Strandings’ toll-free number if you discover a stranding

 - Take photographs and email them to us at email@example.com

-- Follow the instructions listed in the pamphlet entitled: Whale and Dolphin Strandings in Newfoundland and Labrador, which is available in printed format, and may also be downloaded here, click the link below.
+- Follow the instructions listed in the pamphlet entitled: Whale and Dolphin Strandings in Newfoundland and Labrador, which is available in printed format, and may also be downloaded here, or the link to the left.